-SGA – Student Government Association, which includes the Honor Council, Judicial Review Board, Legislative Action Committee, Academic Affairs Council, Association of Residence Halls, Senate, and Commuting Student Association.
+SGA – Student Government Association, which includes the Honor Council, SCRIB, Legislative Action Committee, Academic Affairs Council, Association of Residence Halls, Senate, and Commuting Student Association.

 TRI-MO – Residence Hall complex consisting of Madison, Ball, and Custis Halls (Tri), along with Westmoreland Hall (-mo)

 UMWQEP – UMW’s Quality Enhancement Plan: First-Year Seminar: Research, Write, Speak.

 The UNDERGROUND – student programming facility that hosts many evening events.

 WEBMAIL – email system provided for students and faculty.

 WESTMO – Westmoreland Hall, residence.